 Association of Southeast Asian Nations

-Furthermore, the rise of disasters in Southeast Asia has also driven issues like the rise of climate refugees in the region.
-Thus, it is important to establish measures that protect the most vulnerable populations during and after disasters.
-This focus also includes more than just the people living in Southeast Asia - the biodiversity of Southeast Asia is nearly unparalleled but is also greatly threatened by the unprecedented disasters that affect the region.
-There are many different angles to approaching this issue, and my hope is that you employ a variety of them to envision detailed and comprehensive solutions as a product of your time at conference.
+Furthermore, the plight of the Rohingya has highlighted broader issues of forced migration and human trafficking networks operating throughout Southeast Asia.
+Thus, it is important to establish measures that protect vulnerable stateless populations and create pathways to recognition and rights.
+This focus extends beyond just the immediate humanitarian situation as the precedents set by ASEAN's response to the Rohingya crisis will shape how the region handles other instances of statelessness and displacement.
+There are many different angles to approaching this issue, from diplomatic engagement with Myanmar to humanitarian coordination, and my hope is that you employ a variety of them to envision detailed and comprehensive solutions as a product of your time at the conference.

 Dear Delegates,

-My name is Himani Yarlagadda, and I am incredibly excited to serve as your director of the Association of Southeast Asian Nations committee in HMUN 2025!
-I’m looking forward to meeting you all leading up to and during the conference.
-I’m originally from Ann Arbor, Michigan, and at Harvard, I am concentrating in Applied Mathematics with a focus in biological sciences along with a secondary in Global Health and Health Policy.
+My name is Nyla Nasir, and I am incredibly excited to serve as your director of the Association of Southeast Asian Nations committee in HMUN 2025!
+I'm looking forward to meeting you all before and during the conference.
+I am originally from the suburbs of Toronto, Canada, and at Harvard, I am concentrating in Human Developmental and Regenerative Biology, on a pre-med track.

-To me, Model UN has always represented a beautiful convergence of collaboration, research, creativity, and global affairs, and it is my hope that our committee will embody that.
-I’m looking forward to seeing how each of you utilize your specific country and bloc positions to devise unique solutions to our committee topic.
-Above all, I will look for delegates that are able to balance their own ideas with other delegates’ and actively integrate different solutions and perspectives with each other, when possible, to create a more comprehensive and stronger resolution.
-Diplomacy and compromise is the central pillar of Model UN, and I expect everyone in committee to embrace this spirit and to maintain a welcoming environment for each and every delegate.
+To me, Model UN represents a beautiful convergence of collaboration, research, creativity, and global affairs, and I hope that our committee will embody that.
+I grew up talking about politics and world issues at every family gathering, giving me a deep appreciation for diverse perspectives and thoughtful dialogue.
+I am looking forward to seeing how each of you utilizes your specific country and bloc positions to devise unique solutions to our committee topic.
+Above all, I will look for delegates who can balance their ideas with others' and actively integrate different solutions and perspectives, when possible, to create more comprehensive and stronger resolutions.

 Sincerely,